angus-shoppee/FDSA/README.md

 ## **Command-Line Arguments**

+Runtime mode and accompanying options are set with command line arguments.
+Where applicable, command line arguments will override behaviour defined in the supplied run config.

 ### **User**
 - `user_config_path`: Path to a config file with a valid `[BUILD]` section, and optional `[DEFAULT RUN]`, `[DEFAULT FILTER]`, `[DEFAULT QUANT]`, and `[DEFAULT REPORT]` sections.